Haylie Miller, Ph.D.

 Dr. Haylie L. Miller is an Assistant Professor at UNTHSC in the Department of Physical Therapy.
 Her program of research investigates visuomotor integration in Autism Spectrum Disorder (ASD), or the use of visual information to plan, execute, and modify movement.
 The National Science Foundation and the National Institutes of Health have provided over $1.26 million in support of this line of work through several mechanisms including a postdoctoral fellowship, sub-award and KL2 funding, and an ongoing K01 award.

-In addition to her work as a researcher, Dr. Miller serves the ASD community in Texas through a variety of volunteer activities.
-She sits on the Autism Speaks Texas Board of Directors, on the Board of Directors for the IDD Council of Tarrant County, and on several advisory committees and boards related to sensory-friendly programming in the Dallas-Fort Worth arts community.
+In addition to her work as a researcher, Dr. Miller has served the ASD community in Texas through a variety of volunteer activities including the Autism Speaks Texas Board of Directors, the Board of Directors for the IDD Council of Tarrant County, and on several advisory committees and boards related to sensory-friendly programming in the Dallas-Fort Worth arts community.

 Selected Publications and Presentations: